EU dismayed as Lukashenko 'terrorises' media

 Belarus has attacked its last few independent journalists in raids that prompted an international outcry.

-Police broke into the offices of the Belarusian Association of Journalists (BAJ) and the
+Police broke into the offices of the Belarusian Association of Journalists (BAJ) and the Belarusian Radio and Electronic Industry Workers' Union (REP) in Minsk on grounds of searching for illicit funding on Tuesday morning (16 February).

 Join EUobserver today